jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/local_infrastructure/mac_laptop_2024_setup_NOTES.md

 prevent mac going to sleep?

-chrome/safari bookmarks?  how to set up home versus work and sync?  (profiles?)

 # sidebar links

 Sidebar links periodically disappear - [this](https://discussions.apple.com/thread/253196430) is what I'm trying, to prevent that: